Wednesday, January 12, 2000

-In the 1980s, Mark Hester experimented with a fly rod friendly version of the marabou jig popular for crappie fishing.
-Using a finer chenille, a pinch of marabou tips, and a much lighter jighead (1/100 oz), the Fluff Butt was light enough to cast with a 5 weight rod.
-And with less material bulk, the Butt sank nearly as quickly as a conventional crappie jig twice it's weight.
+In the 1980s, Mark Hester was tying a fly rod friendly version of the marabou jig popular for crappie fishing.
+Using a finer chenille, a pinch of marabou tips, and a much lighter jighead (1/100 oz), he referred to this microjig as the Fluff Butt.
+It's light enough to cast with a 5 weight rod, yet with less material bulk it's also able to sink quickly on light leaders.

 An avid crappie angler, Mark also experimented with fishing the Butt under a tiny nymph float (aka, strike indicator) next to submerged structure with great success.
 However, fishing it "straight", much like stripping in a woolybugger, creates an action that gamefish can't avoid.

-In the early 90s, the Fluff Butt was one of the very first flies to be converted into a beadhead fly (thanks to some RSFF members who got the idea from a British publication titled Stillwater Trout Angler).
+In the early 90s, the Fluff Butt was one of the very first flies to be converted into a beadhead fly (thanks to an article on fly beads in a British publication titled Stillwater Trout Angler).
 The beadhead version doesn't sink nearly as fast.
 But a fish caught on a beadhead fluff butt can qualify for a Louisiana and IGFA fly rod record, while one caught on the jighead version cannot.

 Same as you would use to create a woolybugger.
 In fact, the fluff butt is best described as a bugger minus the hackle, but there are two other key distinctions as well: